Main Content

 Generalized Cross-Correlation

-You can use generalized cross-correlation to estimate the time difference of arrival of a signal at two different sensors.
+You can use generalized cross-correlation to estimate the time difference of arrival (TDOA) of a signal at two different sensors.

-where D is the time difference of arrival (TDOA), or time lag, of the signal at one sensor with respect to the arrival time at a second sensor.
+where δ is the Dirac-delta function which is non-zero at D=τ, which is the time-difference of arrival (TDOA).
+Typically, the lag is calculated in samples, so to convert that to seconds, divide by the sampling rate.
 You can estimate the time delay by finding the time lag that maximizes the cross-correlation between the two signals.

 From the TDOA, you can estimate the broadside arrival angle of the plane wave with respect to the line connecting the two sensors.
 For two sensors separated by distance L, the broadside arrival angle, Broadside Angles, is related to the time lag by